Roger De Vlaeminck: Post-career

 De Vlaeminck, who lives on a farm in Kaprijke, is still in cycling.
 He has been coaching cyclo-cross riders.
 In April 2004 he quit his job as coach to the John Saey-Deschacht team in Belgium to spend more time with his family, However he was tempted back to the sport in November 2004 as advisor to the Zimbabwe team as it prepared for the world championship in St. Wendel, Germany, at the end of January 2005.

 De Vlaeminck is known for firm opinions about cycling and is often consulted by journalists.
 In particular, he criticizes the trend to have multiple leaders in a team.
 That, he says, means the best racers share important races between them.
-De Vlaeminck is also known for his harsh opinion of Tom Boonen, calling him unworthy of equaling his Paris–Roubaix record of 4 wins, claiming cycling isn't as hard as it used to be.
+De Vlaeminck is also known for his harsh opinion of Tom Boonen, calling him unworthy of equaling his Paris–Roubaix record of 4 wins, claiming cycling is not as hard as it used to be.
 This led to the meme "In den tijd van Roger De Vlaeminck ..." ("in the days of Roger De Vlaeminck") where De Vlaeminck was attributed to doing all kinds of unrealistic stuff.